How to make mayonnaise from scratch – and stories

 - 2 teaspoons Dijon mustard

 A few secrets: add the oil in as small a stream as possible.
-If I have a new bottle of oil around, I leave the foil top intact, making a couple of small holes with a toothpick, which makes it easy to add drop by drop into the eggs.
-Second, do not use aluminum or copper bowls, as they will discolor your mayonnaise.
+If I have a new bottle of oil around, I leave the foil top intact, making a couple of small holes with a toothpick, which makes it easy to add it drop by drop into the eggs.
+Secondly, do not use aluminum or copper bowls, as they will discolor your mayonnaise.